-A Dallas probate attorney with extensive experience and reasonable fixed fees, Michael A. Duran has helped over 1,100 clients with their uncontested probate and guardianship matters.
-We believe that our rates are fair, particularly when you consider the fact that Michael is regularly appointed by all three Dallas County Probate Courts to administer the estates of persons when there is no one else that is qualified to do so.
+A Dallas probate attorney with extensive experience and reasonable fixed fees, Michael Duran has helped over 1,600 clients with their uncontested probate and guardianship matters.
+We believe that our rates are fair, particularly when you consider the fact that Michael has been practicing probate for almost 15 years and is regularly appointed by all three Dallas County Probate Courts to administer the estates of persons when there is no one else that is qualified to do so.

 Many times, sharing an inheritance can be just as bitter as a divorce.
 The decedent may not have left a will designating an executor to administer the estate.
 Even worse, the person designated to serve as the executor may be an extremely poor choice for such an important job.
 In this situation, you need a Dallas probate attorney that can assist you in contesting the appointment of an unqualified person to serve as the executor of the estate.
 The Duran Firm can also assists clients in holding a previously appointed executor to his or her fiduciary duties, and if necessary, can assist in having the executor removed by the Court.